brodmo-dev/GroupCtrl/README.md

 ## Features

 - Instant app switching: One hotkey, you're there.
-- Shared hotkeys: Create an app group with multiple related apps and assign a single hotkey to it.
+- Shared hotkeys: App groups let you assign multiple related apps to a single hotkey.
-  Use it to switch to most recent or cycle.
 - App launcher: Hold a group hotkey to launch apps that aren't running.
 - Text config: Easy to manually edit and version-control, if you're so inclined.